-At the dedication of the monument to Neil Munro (1863–1930) in Glen Aray, Argyll, R.B Cunninghame Graham described the writer as the “apostolic successor of Sir Walter Scott”.
-Whatever the truth of this statement – and to me there seems to be a great deal – Neil Munro has written a number of historical novels two of which, John Splendid and The New Road, are particularly fine and deserve much more attention than they currently receive.
+At the dedication of the monument to Neil Munro (1863–1930) in Glen Aray, Argyll, R.B Cunninghame Graham described Munro as the “apostolic successor of Sir Walter Scott”.
+Whatever the truth of this statement (and to me there seems to be a great deal), Neil Munro wrote a number of historical novels, two of which – John Splendid and The New Road – are particularly fine and deserve much more attention than they currently receive.

 Neil Munro was born in Inveraray, Argyll in 1863, son of a kitchen maid.
 His father is rumoured to have been of the House of Argyll.
 He was brought up in the Gaelic-speaking household of his maternal grandmother.
 In 1881 he left for Glasgow where he soon carved out a career for himself as one of Scotland’s best known journalists, spending almost all of his working life with the Glasgow Evening News.